baileyp/advent-of-code-2021/README.md

 distinct journey.

 I don't *love* my solution for adjusting to this requirement.
-It's clunky and the growth in time complexity does not make me happy, but I had already spent enough time on this problem and just went with something that works - an adjustment I will admit was built by step-debugging, not by reasoning out the solution in my head.
-Still, it runs quite quickly so despite the hack, added with my weakness at graph problems, I'm pleased.
+It's clunky and the growth in time complexity does not make me happy, but I had already spent enough time on this puzzle and just went with something that works - an adjustment I will admit was built by step-debugging, not by reasoning out the solution in my head.
+Still, it runs quite quickly so despite the hack, added to my weakness at graph problems, I'm pleased.

 #### Day 13 ([puzzle](https://adventofcode.com/2021/day/13), [solution](./src/solution/day13.js))